• Skip to primary navigation

 Older children can try hanging the decorations in different areas outdoors to see where they melt the fastest.

-Another idea is to try to stop the ice melting by building a shelter for one of the ice cubes or wrapping it in a material that will reflect heat from the sun or insulate the ice from the sun’s heat.
+Another idea is to try to stop the ice from melting by building a shelter for one of the ice cubes or wrapping it in a material that will reflect heat from the sun or insulate the ice from the sun’s heat.

 You’ll need